asaxena30/deep-nlp/README.md

 Both have been tried on a CPU and Tesla K80/Tesla V100. #1 will take a lot longer than #2 as the BERT transformer is a huge model.
 Both will default to using a cuda gpu if one is available.
 This can be changed through a single line of code in each src/main script.

-The src/main srcipts will most likely need some changes if you intend to run them locally.
+The src/main scripts will most likely need some changes if you intend to run them locally.

 Still a WIP.
 I'll be adding refinements on a regular basis

-Some issues I intend to tackle in the upcoming check-ins: TBA
+Some issues I intend to tackle in the upcoming check-ins:

+1. Use a composite loss function to avoid gradient decay